 Dublin, Ohio is a great destination – and we can help you experience the best of the city with our list of the Top Things To Do in Dublin, Ohio.
 Boasting cool attractions, family-friendly adventures, unique shops and delectable eats, Dublin is a fabulous place to visit.

 Full disclosure, this is my hometown; it’s where I grew up, where I went to school and where I return for family visits.
 Since becoming a full-time traveler, on my trips to Dublin, OH, I get to experience my hometown as a tourist – which is so incredibly refreshing!
-My time is balanced between visiting long-time attractions and the latest-and-greatest places to see – of which there is always something new!
+My time is balanced between visiting long-time Dublin attractions and the latest-and-greatest places to see – of which there is always something new!

 Whether you are a local looking for new things to do in Dublin, OH or a visitor planning a weekend to the city, you can use our list of the best Dublin, OH things to do!
-For visitors, we include pertinent travel tips – like how to get there and where to stay – and a helpful Dublin, OH Map of Attractions that will help you get oriented.
+For visitors, we also include pertinent travel tips – like how to get there and where to stay – and a helpful Dublin, OH Map of Attractions that will help you get oriented.

 Throughout this article we highlight the best things to do, see and eat.
 That said, there are so many good places to eat in Dublin, Ohio that we include an entire list of our favorite restaurants at the end of the post.

-Save, Pin or Bookmark our Dublin, Ohio blog post so that you can easily access it as your plan – and during – your Dublin trip!
+Save, Pin or Bookmark our Dublin, OH blog post so that you can access it as your plan your Ohio trip!